Algebraic Reduction of Hidden Markov Models: Conclusions and Future Work

 In this work, we exploited system-theoretic ideas and algebraic representation of probability spaces to obtain effective reductions of HMMs that preserve the marginals of the original output process, in either the single- or multi-time case.
-While optimal reductions are explicitly characterized for observable HMMs, the freedom of choice in the effective subspace makes finding the optimal reductions more challenging in the general case.
+While optimal reductions are explicitly characterized for a class of HMMs, including observable ones, the freedom of choice in the effective subspace makes finding the optimal reductions more challenging in the general case.
 Nonetheless, we provide an algorithm that produces reduced HMMs of minimal dimension in all considered examples.
-Proving its conjectured minimality in general will be the focus of future work.
+Based on the analytical and numerical examples we examined, we formulate the following conjecture on the optimality of the natural orthogonal complement. \begin{conjecture} Let $\mathcal{E}_\perp$ be defined as the (standard) orthogonal complement of ${\cal N}\cap {\cal R}$ to ${\cal R},$ and let $\bar{\bm p}$ be defined as in Corollary \ref{corollary:e_perp}.
+Then, given any other choice of $\mathcal{E}$ and $\bm w$ {\em non-negative} it holds that